 Can activated carbon remove formaldehyde?
-In a previous blog post, I wrote about how my tests showing that carbon can reduce VOCs from cigarette smoke.
-I also wrote about who actually needs activated carbon to reduce VOCs (hint: not everyone).
+I wrote about my earlier tests showing that carbon can reduce VOCs from cigarette smoke.
+I also wrote about who actually needs activated carbon (hint: not everyone).
 But here I test whether carbon can filter out formaldehyde.

 Formaldehyde is a big deal in China.
 I’ve found most of my Chinese friends know the word “formaldehyde.”
 But this is not because Chinese people are all science nerds.
 At dinner with Chinese colleagues, my friend David once used the word “carbohydrate” (碳水化合物) and was instantly made fun of for using a “science word” in casual conversation.
 Why the double standard?
 Because in China, just like carbs in America, formaldehyde is an everyday health concern.

 What’s the big deal?

 Why are they so concerned?
 Formaldehyde is a volatile organic compound (VOC) that causes scary health problems like ulcers and cancer, yet it’s common in construction materials and new furniture.
 The people who should worry the most are people in new or recently renovated homes.
 Tests of new and renovated homes routinely find high levels of formaldehyde.

 Why formaldehyde is so hard to remove

 Formaldehyde is a tricky problem because – just like all VOCs – it escapes from materials as a gas, and HEPA filters aren’t made to capture gases.
 I’ve heard companies claim that activated carbon can remove formaldehyde, but I’ve also seen companies selling sprays that claim to clear formaldehyde from your home.
 That sounds a lot like snake oil to me.